What Is an Email Organizer?

 Mailstrom is a straightforward inbox cleaner that allows users to view messages by sender, subject, time, size, and several other criteria.
 With its one-click block function, you can stop emails from any unwanted sender with ease to keep your inbox nicely organized.
 Mailstrom employs industry-leading encryption to keep your personal information safe, and it works with Gmail, Outlook, Yahoo, and other IMAP-based email providers.

 The main difference between our favorite email organizer, Clean Email, and Mailstrom is that Mailstrom doesn't organize emails into smart bundles.
-With Clean Email, you can organize your emails into easy-to-review smart bundles, such as Emails from "dead ends", "Marketing emails and Newsletters", "Project Management tools", "Bounce" notifications, Emails to yourself, "Emails not from you and not addressed to you", "Finance", "Travel", and others.
-Clean Email's smart bundles make it very easy to clean a messy inbox, and it's a shame that Mailstrom doesn't have them.
+With Clean Email, you can organize your emails into easy-to-review smart bundles (called "Smart Views"), such as Emails from "dead ends", "Marketing emails and Newsletters", "Project Management tools", "Bounce" notifications, Emails to yourself, "Emails not from you and not addressed to you", "Finance", "Travel", and others.
+Clean Email's Smart Views make it very easy to clean a messy inbox, and it's a shame that Mailstrom doesn't have them.

 - Work with all IMAP-based email providers;